pauleveritt/tagstr-site/docs/pep.rst

         _raw: str

         def __new__(cls, raw: str):
-            decoded = raw.encode("utf-8").decode("unicode-escape")
+            """Convert string to bytes then, applying decoding escapes.""" decoded = raw.encode("utf-8").decode("unicode-escape")
+            # For discussion only.
+The actual implementation can be discussed
+            # during the PEP process.
             if decoded == raw:
                 decoded = raw
             _decoded = super().__new__(cls, decoded)
+            # Maintain underlying Unicode codepoints.
+Uses the same internal code
+            # path as Python's parser to do the actual decode.
             _decoded._raw = raw
             return _decoded